 If you need a parking permit, visit Parking and Transportation before your temporary permit expires.
 Tech encourages taking advantage of alternative transportation options like Marta, carpooling, and buses.
 Information on these programs can be found here, including discounted Marta passes for Tech employees.

-As of Dec.
-4, 2017, all newly hired employees are required complete the New Hire Learning and Compliance program within their first 30 days of employment.
+All newly hired employees are required complete the New Hire Learning and Compliance program within their first 30 days of employment.
 The program includes six online tutorials designed to address key risks in higher education.
 Topics include:

 - Workplace Conduct